csams/parsr/README.md

 [parseit/\_\_init\_\_.py](https://github.com/csams/parseit/blob/master/parseit/__init__.py)

 ## Combinators
-parseit provides several ways of combining primitives and their combinations.
+There are several ways of combining primitives and their combinations.

-### Sequencing
+### Sequence
 Require expressions to be in order.
 ```python
 a = Char("a")     # parses a single "a"